IanMercer/pi-sniffer/README.md

     BLF/summary/min_devices           -- a count of nearby devices as a string BLF/summary/dist_hist             -- an array of bytes containing the count of devices at each range

 The following legacy topics are also sent but will be discontinued in favor of the array topic above.
+These ones contain a cumulative value (all devices closer than range specified).

-    BLF/summary/1                     -- a count of nearby devices under 1m away BLF/summary/2                     -- a count of nearby devices 1m-2m away
-    BLF/summary/5                     -- a count of nearby devices 2m-5m away
-    BLF/summary/10                    -- a count of nearby devices 5m-10m away
-    BLF/summary/15                    -- a count of nearby devices 10m-15m away
-    BLF/summary/20                    -- a count of nearby devices 15-20m away
-    BLF/summary/25                    -- a count of nearby devices 20-25m away
-    BLF/summary/30                    -- a count of nearby devices 25m-30m away
-    BLF/summary/35                    -- a count of nearby devices 35m+ away
+    BLF/summary/1                     -- a count of nearby devices under 1m away BLF/summary/2                     -- a count of nearby devices under 2m away BLF/summary/5                     -- a count of nearby devices under 5m away BLF/summary/10                    -- a count of nearby devices under 10m away BLF/summary/15                    -- a count of nearby devices under 15m away BLF/summary/20                    -- a count of nearby devices under 20m away BLF/summary/25                    -- a count of nearby devices under 25m away BLF/summary/30                    -- a count of nearby devices under 30m away BLF/summary/35                    -- a count of nearby devices under 35m away

 # Time